5 Ways You Can Break the Silence of Your Abuse

 3. Talk about it.

-Sit down with someone you trust – a parent, a friend, a therapist.
-Don’t just blurt it out, prepare them a little bit by letting them know that you’re telling them something that they may not know and that is difficult for you to talk about.
+Sit down with someone you trust—a parent, a friend, a therapist.
+Prepare them a little bit by letting them know that you’re telling them something that they may not know and that is difficult for you to talk about.

 4. Share with others about it.